rkaiser0324/HTML5/README.md

 ##### Thanks to...

 A huge debt of gratitude to the original authors of [Masterminds/html5-php](https://github.com/Masterminds/html5-php) and [html5lib/html5lib-php](https://github.com/html5lib/html5lib-php).
-Their names are credited in the code of the classes I borrowed from the [html5lib/html5lib-php](https://github.com/html5lib/html5lib-php) project.
+Their names are credited in the code of the classes I borrowed from [Masterminds/html5-php](https://github.com/Masterminds/html5-php).

 -----
 ##### Author